What Do You Know About Beet Pulp?

 Sugar comes from two main crops in the United States, sugar cane and sugar beets.
 So, what is beet pulp?
 Beet pulp is, you guessed it, the pulp left over from the sugar beet once the sugar has been removed, and is commonly used as an ingredient in animal feeds.
 This super fiber is a high energy, low protein and high fiber source, a great addition to horse, cattle, sheep and goat diets.

 Here in Southern Idaho, we are in prime sugar beet growing country, as Idaho is the third largest sugar beet producing state in the United States.
 They are planted in late March or early April, and harvested in late September and throughout October.

 5 Common Beet Pulp Questions

-Answer – Beet pulp pellets and shreads are a dehydrated product so horses will pull moisture from their hindgut to fully digest it, if the beet pulp is not soaked prior to eating.
+Answer – Beet pulp pellets and shreds are a dehydrated product so horses will pull moisture from their hindgut to fully digest it, if the beet pulp is not soaked prior to eating.
 Even worse, if your horse happens to be dehydrated, this will increase the dehydration in your horse if the beet pulp is fed without soaking.
 Long story short?
-Beet pulp pellets and shreads are highly recommended to be soaked (completely submerged) in water for a minimum of 15 to 30 minutes prior to feeding, or until properly softened.
+Beet pulp pellets and shreds are highly recommended to be soaked (completely submerged) in water for a minimum of 15 to 30 minutes prior to feeding, or until properly softened.